Yale Institute of Sacred Music

 The Institute and Yale School of Music

-Students in the Institute whose primary interest is in music performance are enrolled through the School of Music as majors in organ, choral conducting, or vocal performance (early music, oratorio, and chamber ensemble).
+Students in the institute whose primary interest is in music performance are enrolled through the School of Music as majors in organ, choral conducting, or vocal performance (early music, oratorio, and chamber ensemble).
 Their degree programs are the Master of Music, Master of Musical Arts, and Doctor of Musical Arts.
 Many also elect to undertake secondary study in harpsichord, voice, piano, and other areas.
 Applicants interested in performance degrees apply only to the ISM and the School of Music.
 They do not submit applications to YDS.

 Interdisciplinary Program in Music and the Black Church